Usually, part of an individual is sufficient for analysis (e.g., the leg or egg of a moth).

 Please send the samples to our laboratory address:

-Please enclose the completed sample sending document with the samples (download PDF)
+Please enclose the completed sample sending document with the samples (please contact us, we will provide this to you)

 DNA barcoding (individuals): 1-2 weeks